invasivespeciesproject/invasivespeciesproject.github.io/_posts/2017-05-12-brown-marmorated-stink-bug.markdown

 ![alt text][BMSB_PIC]

-The BMSB known to be a voracious eater feeding off many fruit bearing trees, plus it is known to go after soybean and other vegetables.
+The BMSB is known to be a voracious eater feeding off many fruit bearing trees, plus it is known to go after soybean and other vegetables.
 The StopBMSB.org site offers a [short general list](http://www.stopbmsb.org/where-is-bmsb/crop-by-crop/) of plants targeted by the bug.
 A long list by plant name is provided [here](http://www.stopbmsb.org/where-is-bmsb/host-plants/) has 37 plants of agricultural importance to the US.